AdobeDocs/experience-cloud.en/help/website-implementation/pages/id-service.md

 ## Prerequisites

-You should have already completed the lessons in [Configure Launch](launch.md) section.
+You should have already completed the lessons in the [Configure Launch](launch.md) section.

 ## Add the ID Service Extension